giladnavot/cibuildwheel/.swm/overview-of-building-for-windows.rqoi2s3o.sw.md

 # Setup Python

-`setup_python` is used to set up the Python environment for the build.
+<SwmToken path="/cibuildwheel/windows.py" pos="220:2:2" line-data="def setup_python(">`setup_python`</SwmToken> is used to set up the Python environment for the build.
 It installs the appropriate version of Python and sets up the environment variables needed for the build.

 ```python
 def setup_python(